 • FOR WOMEN ONLY RADIO BROADCAST SERIES This is a series of radio broadcasts that the ministry of Family Life Today aired May 5, 6, 7, 8, and 9, 2008.
 It features discussions with Shaunti Feldhahn and Dennis Rainey.
 The aim is to help women better understand their husbands.
 It’s a GREAT series!
 You can either listen to each broadcast on your computer or Podcast, or you can read the transcripts they provide.
 The choices include: — Respecting the Man in Your Life — Desiring His Love — Keeping Up Appearances — The Great Impostor — Roving Toward Romance.

 Additional Resource Descriptions:

 Shaunti makes it very clear that this isn’t a “male-bashing” book.
-It’s also not written to justify what men believe.
-It’s written to reveal what they believe.
-There are always exceptions to everything.
+Also, it’s not written to justify what men believe.
+It is written to reveal what they believe.
+Of course, there are always exceptions to everything.
 But as Shaunti explains, this book will help women to better understand most men and most likely her husband.

 • For Women Only Discussion Guide: A Companion to the Bestseller about the Inner Lives of Men -written by Shaunti Feldhahn with Lisa Rice, published by Multnomah.
 This discussion guide is designed to be used by book clubs, and in small group settings.
 Or it can even be used for having a one-on-one dialogue with the man in your life.
 Many women, after reading the For Women Only book may wonder, “So what do I do with the information I’ve just been given?”
 This discussion guide is designed to help answer that question.
 It contains personal stories, questions, and situational case studies to equip you to apply the truths you learn in your own life.